 It is the most wonderful time of the year! …but not always for your hardwood floors.
 Between weather, hosting parties, and decorating, holiday festivities can take a toll on your floors.
-A great article by Daniel J. Praz of Mr. Sandless, points out 4 things to watch out for during the holidays, in order to protect your wood floors.
+A great article by Daniel J. Praz of Mr. Sandless, points out 4 things to watch out for during the holidays, to protect your wood floors.

 1. Christmas Trees

-But as you know, a live Christmas tree needs to be watered regularly in order to stay fresh throughout the season.
+But as you know, a live Christmas tree needs to be watered regularly to stay fresh throughout the season.
 To avoid damage to your floors we recommend laying down a folded sheet or blanket on the floor where the tree would go.
 Then cover it in a small tablecloth or sheet of plastic before placing the tree stand on top.
 A tree skirt can then easily cover the plastic sheet, and although it will be out of sight, it will protect your floors against any water that may spill out of the tree stand when watering.

 Praz writes, “Pet stains are the number one problem found in wood floors.
 It only takes about 24 hours before bacteria forms in urine left on a floor, and the bacteria will quickly eat away your finish.
 If left unnoticed, it will continue to eat right through the entire board and turn it dark.”